markNZed/processism-react-three/storyboard.md

 # Context:

-This is a storyboard for an animated, AI assisted, presentation about processsim.
+This is a storyboard for an animated, AI assisted, presentation about process philosophy.

 <!-- omit in toc -->